On-Premise or Cloud-Based Digital Signage Software. Which is Best?

 On-premise, or self-hosted digital signage software, is the preferred option for large corporations.

-- Businesses who have software developers on staff who can integrate and customize the software to meet specific needs.
+- Businesses have software developers on staff who can integrate and customize the software to meet specific needs.

 - Digital signage companies and similar businesses who want to resell a hosted solution to their clients.